raul-fornell/board-game-design-resources/README.md

 ## Tokens

-Online shops where buy custom tokens for prototyping.
+Online shops where you can buy custom tokens for prototyping.

 - <https://cube4me.com/>

 ## Icons

-Websites to find icons for board game prototyping.
+Websites where you can find icons for board game prototyping.

 - <https://game-icons.net/>